 Our founder and president is Razia Jan, an Afghan who returned to her native country in 2002 after 38 years in the United States.
 Determined to improve educational opportunity for girls in rural Afghanistan in the wake of September 11, Razia established an extraordinary school for girls, the Zabuli Education Center, which opened in 2008.
-Today our K-12 school provides more than 600 girls free education as well as uniforms, shoes, warm coats, and meals.
-The Razia Jan Insitute, sited next door, opens with its inaugural class of 22 students in March 2017.
+Today our K-12 school provides more than 625 girls free education as well as uniforms, shoes, warm coats, and meals.
+The Razia Jan Insitute, sited next door, opened in March 2017 with an inaugural class of 22 students.
 Our Afghan staff of 28 teachers and administrators is supported by a small, US-based foundation team.

 Here, you can learn about the obstacles faced by girls and women in Afghanistan, and the lives they typically lead.
 You can read firsthand stories about students’ struggles to attend school.
 And you can get a few ideas on how to raise awareness about women’s education in your school or community, and what you can do to help.

 We are transforming the education landscape of Afghanistan, empowering young Afghan females one girl at a time.
 Won’t you join us?